gruntjs/grunt-docs/Configuring-tasks.md

 Task configuration happens inside a Gruntfile.
 If you don't know what a Gruntfile is, see the [[Getting Started]] guide and the [[Sample Gruntfile]].

 ## Which tasks support these options?
 Because most grunt tasks take optional parameters and operate on sets of files, a few conventions have been established to facilitate task configuration.
-"Multi tasks" registered using the [grunt.registerMultiTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-registerMultiTask) method should follow these conventions.

-Most tasks are multi tasks, so if you're configuring a multi task, this guide will help you.
+"Multi tasks" registered using the [grunt.registerMultiTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-registerMultiTask) method should follow these conventions. _Most tasks are multi tasks, so if you're configuring a multi task, this guide might help you._

 That being said, it's possible that a task will be written in a fundamentally different way, in which case please see the task or plugin documentation.